How to A/B Test Your Website Without Paying for Tools

 });

-The custom events API accepts up to 30 properties per event, each stored as a key-value pair.
-Use one event name (AB Test) with a variant property rather than separate event names per variant.
-The dashboard's property breakdown shows per-variant counts automatically.
+The custom events API takes up to 30 properties per event, each one a key-value pair.
+Use a single event name (AB Test) with a variant property.
+Do not make a separate event name for every variant.
+The dashboard's property breakdown then splits the counts by variant on its own.

 clickport.track('Purchase', {